 Pharmacists are trained to give advice on treating minor ailments – so your local chemist may be your first point of help and advice.
-For further advice, or out of hours ring NHS Direct on 0845 46 47.
+For further advice, or out of hours ring NHS 111 on 111.

 Suggestions for your medicine cabinet